jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 ### Recurrent Neural Network (RNN)

 If Convolution networks are deep networks for images, recurrent networks are the networks for the time sequence data.
 LSTM and GRU networks are popular for the natural language processing (NLP).
-But before discussing those networks, we cover the basis a Recurrent neural network first.
+But before discussing those networks, we will look into a simplier network called Recurrent neural netwok (RNN).

 In a fully connected network, we model h as a function of X
 $$
 f(X_i)
 $$

-For time sequence data, RNN has an extra parameter
+For time sequence data, we use the output from the previous time step and the current input to make a prediction.

 $$
-h_{t-1}
+h_t = f(x_t, h_{t-1})
 $$
-which is the output in the previous time step.

 <div class="imgcap">
 <img src="/assets/rnn/rnn_b.png" style="border:none;width:60%;">